Bob Duden

+Career

 A lifelong resident of Portland, Oregon, Duden compiled a remarkable record in sectional golf competition.
-He won over 50 tournaments in a 40-year career that included 23 major Pacific Northwest Section events including a record 7 wins of the Pacific Northwest Senior PGA Championship; he won the Oregon Open a record eight times.
-In competition on the PGA Tour, Duden's best showings were three 2nd place ties between 1959 and 1964.
+He won over fifty tournaments in a 40-year career that included 23 Pacific Northwest Section events.
+These include a record seven wins of the Pacific Northwest Senior PGA Championship; he won the Oregon Open a record eight times.
+In competition on the PGA Tour, Duden's best showings were three runner-up finishes between 1959 and 1964.
 His best finish in a major championship was T-46 at the 1954 U.S. Open.

-Duden invented and patented the croquet style putter, which he named "The Dude".
+Duden invented and patented the croquet style putter, which he named "The Dude."
 When other well-known professionals like Sam Snead adopted this revolutionary putting technique, its popularity began to surge; however, the USGA banned it when traditionalists like Bobby Jones objected.

 Duden had 22 holes-in-one during his career.
 In his later years, he worked as a teaching pro at Glendoveer Golf Course, where an annual tournament bears his name.
-Duden was inducted into the Pacific Northwest Section PGA Hall of Fame in 1993 and the Oregon Sports Hall of Fame in 1995.